Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The proceedings lasted three days in March, during which both parties presented extensive evidence.
 Martha’s team produced original sale documents, historical maps from Refugio County, and affidavits from neighbors dating back two decades confirming her use of the strip for gardening and access.
 Lucas countered with a recent survey, showing that the county’s official plat of 2015 included the disputed land within his property boundaries.
 He also emphasized that Martha had never paid property taxes on that strip independently.

 In an April 10, 2024 award, Charlene ruled in favor of Martha Greene, granting her legal ownership of the disputed 300-foot strip.
-However, the award included a financial settlement: Lucas Ramirez was ordered to pay Martha $12,500 for damage caused by partial clearing of the land during his preliminary construction efforts.
+However, the award included a financial settlement: the claimant was ordered to pay Martha $12,500 for damage caused by partial clearing of the land during his preliminary construction efforts.
 Both parties were instructed to clearly mark the boundary with a mutual fence within 60 days.

 The outcome was accepted without appeal, sparing the neighbors a costly court battle.
 While tensions remained, the arbitration helped preserve a fragile peace in Austwell, showing how alternative dispute resolution can resolve even the stickiest real estate conflicts in tight-knit communities.